sugihara1997/project-summarizer-for-llm/README.md

 # Project Summarizer for LLM

 This tool summarizes the contents of a directory, including its subdirectories and files, and outputs the summary to text files.
-These files are for uploading when asking large language models (LLMs) like ChatGPT or Claude for information about a project.
+These files are for uploading when asking large language models (LLMs) like Claude for information about a project.
+※ This tool is not support ChatGPT.

 ## Features